movementkitchen/website/src/pages/index.md

 ### You might want to:

-- Rebuild your core postpartum - 3 or 30 years after the baby
+- Rebuild your core postpartum - 6 weeks or 16 years after the baby
 - Get stronger with incontinence or a pelvic organ prolapse
 - Carry your children, lift weights, climb, hike, dance, surf, feeling confident and comfortable in your body
 - Return to exercise or competitive sports